Wallaby Island Wallabies In Scotland

-Wallaby Island, otherwise known as Inchconnachan Island, is located on the shores of Loch Lomond in Scotland, is home to a unique population of wallabies.
-The island is a popular destination for visitors who come to see the wallabies in a land where they’re so far from home.
+Wallaby Island, otherwise known as Inchconnachan Island, is located on the shores of Loch Lomond in Scotland, is home to a population of wallabies!
+Yes, you heard that right.

 Where to Find the Wallabies